73v3/space_invaders_ecs/README.md

 ## Weaknesses

+Overall I'm not entirely happy with the project organisation.
+I've come from years of object-orientation, and moving to ECS, I'm still not sure where everything belongs.

 >> Collision Handling:

-Brute-force nested queries in update_collisions are simple but inefficient for growth.
-No spatial partitioning (e.g., quadtree via resource or component).
+Brute-force nested queries in update_collisions are simple but inefficient.

 Detection is proximity based rather than via bounding boxes, which has its accuracy limitations.

 Detection could potentially be centralised to its own collisions plugin.

 >> Event and State Management: